MY LOCAL PATCH

 Indeed, as the new title suggests, we've made our return to 'dry land' and have moved to our property in the heart of Aberdeenshire, Scotland.

 After over 16 delightful years living on the water aboard our narrowboat 'Quidditch', we've made the transition back to 'Terra Firma'.
 Why Scotland, and more precisely the North-East?
-It was always in our long-term plan to settle back on land, with a preference for coastal proximity.
-For me, the primary draw is the birdwatching prospects.
+It was always part of our long-term plan to settle back on land, with a preference for coastal proximity.
+For me, the primary draw is the prospect of birdwatching.
 Additionally, my wife is originally from Aberdeen, which made it a natural choice when the opportunity to return presented itself.

-Aberdeenshire spans most of the northeast corner of Scotland, covering a large expanse with a variety of habitats and a distinctive microclimate.
-This diversity, along with Scotland's numerous specialty species, offers superb birdwatching experiences.
-The region's granite and basalt cliffs, home to seabirds, are among the most spectacular globally.
+Aberdeenshire occupies most of the northeast corner of Scotland, encompassing a vast area with a range of habitats and a unique microclimate.
+This diverse environment, combined with Scotland's many speciality species, provides excellent birdwatching opportunities.
+The region features impressive granite and basalt cliffs that serve as nesting sites for various seabirds, making it one of the most remarkable birdwatching locations in the world.

 THE MOUNTAINS AND FORESTS (30-minutes)

-The Cairngorm Mountains, foothills and native forests are just a 30-minute drive away and offer the opportunity of seeing some of Scotland's most cherished species including Scottish Ptarmigan (endemic sub-sp.), Scottish Crossbill (endemic sp.), Capercaillie, Black Grouse, Red Grouse, Golden Eagle, Crested Tit, Dotterel & Ring Ouzel to name a few.
+The Cairngorm Mountains, along with their foothills and native forests, are just a 30-minute drive away.
+They provide an excellent opportunity to see some of Scotland's most cherished wildlife species, including the Scottish Ptarmigan (an endemic subspecies), Capercaillie (now quite rare), Black Grouse, Red Grouse, Golden Eagle, White-tailed Eagle, Crested Tit, Dotterel, and Ring Ouzel, among others.

 THE COASTAL PASSAGE AREAS (30-minutes)

-Starting at the Girdleness peninsula, just south of the entrance to Aberdeen Harbour and stretching northward to Peterhead, the coastline offers many essential sea-watching locations that are worth visiting year-round, especially during migration seasons.
-The coast of Aberdeenshire serves as a sanctuary for regular migratory birds and is home to a considerable number of rare species.
-Northeast Scotland is famous for having the highest number of bird species seen in a 24-hour period in Scotland and is second only to Norfolk in the UK.
+Beginning at the Girdleness peninsula, located just south of Aberdeen Harbour, and extending north to Peterhead, the coastline features several prime sea-watching spots that are worth visiting throughout the year, particularly during migration seasons.
+The Aberdeenshire coast acts as a sanctuary for numerous migratory birds and is home to a significant number of rare species.
+Northeast Scotland is renowned for recording the highest number of bird species observed in 24 hours in Scotland, second only to Norfolk in the entire UK.

 YTHAN ESTUARY & FORVIE SANDS (30-minutes)